Port Aransas, Texas was once known as the “Tarpon Capital of the World” from 1920-1940

 The primary objective of the Texas Tarpon Tagging Initiative (T3i) is to track the movements of tarpon in Texas waters using acoustic and satellite telemetry.
 Our research will provide critical information about short- and long-term movements of tarpon along the Texas coast, and determine the origin and residency patterns of tarpon found in the NW Gulf.
 We also hope to expand the scope of this research to identify essential habitats of tarpon in Texas waters and the environmental conditions that define highly suitable habitats.

 Acoustic telemetry allows scientists to track tarpon for several years using a system of receivers and transmitters.
-T3i scientists are surgically implanting V16 acoustic tags (or transmitters; Fig. 1) into the abdomen of tarpon and plans are to tag over 50 individuals by 2021.
-As the tagged tarpon swim within range of an acoustic receiver, transmitters emit a unique tag code (individual tarpon’s identification) to the receiver, which logs the code with a date/time stamp.
+T3i scientists are surgically implanting V16 acoustic tags (or transmitters; Figure 1) into the abdomen of tarpon (Figure 2), with the goal to tag over 50 individuals by 2021.
+As the tagged tarpon swims within range of an acoustic receiver, the transmitter emits a unique tag code (identifying the individual tarpon) to the receiver, which logs the code with a date/time stamp.
 Detections on multiple receivers by a tarpon will allow us to retrospectively determine the range and timing of movements, which will be used to elucidate migration pathways.

 Figure 1.
-V16 acoustic transmitter (Vemco).
+A Vemco V16 acoustic transmitter.
 All transmitters will be registered with the Integrated Tracking of Aquatic Animals in the Gulf of Mexico (iTAG) network, allowing fish that swim outside of the Texas Coastal Array to be detected by other receivers placed throughout the Gulf and possibly other locations.

-There are currently over 30 acoustic receivers (both fixed and acoustic release) that the Texas Coastal Array positioned along the coast from the Texas/Louisiana border to the Texas/Mexico border.
-The coastal array includes several acoustic gates or detection areas, with receivers typically placed near tidal passes within 10 km from shore (Figure 3).
+There are currently over 30 acoustic receivers that make up the Texas Coastal Array positioned along the coast from Louisiana (near Cameron Beach) to the Texas/Mexico border.
+The Texas Coastal Array includes several acoustic gates or detection areas, with receivers typically placed near tidal passes within 10 km from shore (Figure 3).

 Figure 3.
 Map of receiver locations in the Texas Coastal Array.